oracle/terraform-provider-oci/website/docs/d/core_compute_host_group.html.markdown

 	* `recycle_level` - Preferred recycle level for hosts associated with the reservation config.
 		* `SKIP_RECYCLE` - Skips host wipe.
 		* `FULL_RECYCLE` - Does not skip host wipe.
 This is the default behavior.
+	* `state` - The state of the host group configuration.
 	* `target` - Either the platform name or compute shape that the configuration is targeting
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.